US official: Russia plans to annex parts of eastern Ukraine

 In the past, Ukraine has accused Moscow’s troops of taking civilians against their will to Russia or Russian-controlled areas.
 The Kremlin has denied it.

-The Russian bombardment of the sprawling plant by air, tank and ship picked up again after the partial evacuation, Ukraine’s Azov Battalion, which is helping to defend the mill, said on the Telegram messaging app.
+The Russian bombardment of the sprawling plant by air, tank and ship resumed after the partial evacuation, Ukraine’s Azov Battalion, which is helping to defend the mill, said on the Telegram messaging app.

 Orlov said high-level negotiations were underway among Ukraine, Russia and international organizations on evacuating more people.

-Before the weekend evacuation, overseen by the United Nations and the Red Cross, about 1,000 civilians were believed to be in the plant along with an estimated 2,000 Ukrainian defenders.
-Russia has demanded that the fighters surrender; they have refused.
+Before the weekend evacuation, overseen by the United Nations and the Red Cross, about 1,000 civilians were believed to be in the plant along with an estimated 2,000 Ukrainian defenders who have refused Russian demands they surrender.

 As many as 100,000 people overall may still be in Mariupol, which had a prewar population of more than 400,000.
 Russian forces have pounded much of the city into rubble, trapping civilians with little food, water, heat or medicine.

-Some Mariupol residents got out of the city on their own, often in damaged private cars.
+Some Mariupol residents left on their own, often in damaged private cars.

 As sunset approached, Mariupol resident Yaroslav Dmytryshyn rattled up to a reception center in Zaporizhzhia in a car with a back seat full of youngsters and two signs taped to the back window: “Children” and “Little ones.”